xichen1/CMPUT404-assignment-css-hell/README.md

 # Changes to html files

-1. change the href of cover image to the correct path of image
+1. change the href and src of cover image to the correct path of image

-2. change the href of `colophon` image in 2.html to get the image in assets folder
+2. change the src of `colophon` image in 2.html to get the image in assets folder

 3. add one line of `<figcaption>Cover img test figcaption</figcaption>` in 1.html under the cover image on line 248, in order to show the css effect for figcaption